vikbert/BDD-for-dummy/assignment.md

 #### Task 1:
 Implement a simplistic "already known" register with given email and password

+- check if a user with the same email address exists
+- then print error message "Sorry, Email used"
+- if not, create a user
+- hash the password
+- save the user
+- print confirm message "Registration done"

     - 1. `RED` write the senario and feature `register.feature` at first, and tun the tests
     - 2. `GREEN`